 Check out Young Galaxy’s ‘We Have Everything’ featured in the trailer for Three Night Stand!
 Both Young Galaxy and Sally Shapiro will be featured in the film itself.

 Over the holidays, you hockey fans out there probably watched or even went to the Winter Classic: Detroit Red Wings vs Toronto Maple Leafs.
 HBO’s 24/7 series documents the weeks leading up to the event with four documentary-style episodes.
 You can catch Born Ruffians track ‘So Slow’ in episode #1 and ‘Needle’ in episode #3!
-Check out a trailer for the series above and the tracks included below.
+Check out the clips below.

 This past Sunday, Paper Bag Publishing artist Cuff The Duke’s song ‘If I Live Or If I Die‘ was featured in the new HBO series True Detective!
 Only two episodes in, this new series stars Woody Harrelson and Matthew McConaughey as Louisiana homicide detectives on the hunt for a serial killer.